JackyJerkyYt/TheHumanPoseDetectionProject/README.md

 # TheHumanPoseDetectionProject
 Hello!
 This is JackyJerky.
 Thank you for being interested into my project!
-I made a youtube video about this project: https://www.youtube.com/watch?v=2Tuuuo--puo

 How to use?
   Go to your terminal and simply run these four programs